FAQ – CO2 emission regulations for light delivery and light articulated vehicles (collectively referred to as light commercial vehicles)

 Link:

-An emissions pool is a group of importers that is formed for a maximum period of five years in order to jointly achieve the specified CO2 target.
+An emissions pool is a group of importers that is formed for a maximum period of five years in order to jointly achieve the specified carbon emission target.

-The application form for emissions pools must be submitted to the SFOE by the end of November of the year prior to the reference year.
+Emissions pools can be registered on the DETEC eGovernment portal (www.uvek.egov.swiss) before the start of the reference year.
 Applications submitted in the course of the reference year can only be considered for the following year.
+All members of the emissions pool must have a UID (business identification number).

 General information about CO2 emission regulations

-What are the CO2 emission regulations for light commercial vehicles?
+What are the carbon emission regulations for vans and light articulated vehicles?

-In principle, every importer is required to comply with specific CO2 target levels for their vehicle fleet.
-As a rule, the target level is calculated on the basis of the average target, taking account of the unladen weight of the vehicle.
-If the level of CO2 emissions per kilometre exceeds the specified target, a penalty per excess gram and vehicle has to be paid.
+All importers must comply with a specific carbon emission target for new vehicle fleets.
+This target is usually calculated on the basis of the average target value, taking into account the unladen weight of the vehicle.
+If the carbon emissions per kilometre exceed this target, a penalty is levied per excess gram and vehicle.

 FAQ – To whom do the regulations apply?